RutenSamasara/Exercise-01a-Install-Software/README.md

 # Exercise-01a-Install-Software
-My name is:
+My name is: Chengyu Yang

 [Your Name]

-My github username is:
+My github username is: RutenSamasara

 [Your Username]